frixo3190/neato-connected/README.md

     - [Vacuums in the Cloud:
 Analyzing Security in a Hardened IoT Ecosystem](https://www.usenix.org/system/files/woot19-paper_ullrich.pdf)
     - And all of their work on these robots, including talks etc!
-- [@jeroenterheerdt](https://github.com/jeroenterheerdt) for testing, reviewing and the original [neato-serial](https://github.com/jeroenterheerdt/neato-serial)
+- [@jeroenterheerdt](https://github.com/jeroenterheerdt) for testing, reviewing, writing the guide for installing internally and the original [neato-serial](https://github.com/jeroenterheerdt/neato-serial)
 - [@algaen](https://github.com/algaen) for the info about the D8 (D9, D10?) robots
 - [@tomwj](https://github.com/tomwj) for testing and pictures installing it internally in a D7